Guide To December Global Holidays

 However, Christmas celebrations in Australia, which experiences summer when December 25th comes around, are all about people going out for camping trips and heading to the beaches.
 In Iceland, the winter landscape is similar to parts of the USA and England.
 However, instead of one Santa, kids in Iceland are treated to thirteen Santas, collectively known as the Yule Lads.

 Christ’s birth is celebrated historically by Christians as Christmas.
 Christmas is celebrated around the world for a variety of reasons, whether religious, cultural, or both.
-As Americans celebrate Christmas with snow and Christmas trees, Australians celebrate in the middle of summer, on the beach or by the campfire.
+As Americans celebrate Christmas with snow and Christmas trees, Australians celebrate in the middle of summer, on the beach, or by the campfire.
 Christmas Bushes, native Australian trees with green leaves and red flowers, are decorated by some Australians at Christmas.

 Christmas traditions in England are similar to those found in the United States, but instead of leaving milk and cookies for Santa Claus, children leave mince pies and brandy for Father Christmas.
 There are not one, but thirteen Santas in Iceland’s capital city Reykjavik during the Christmas market season.
 Thirteen days before Christmas, he leaves shoes in window sills with gifts inside, leaving a gift each night.
 Learn more about how different countries celebrate Christmas.

 New Year’s Eve is celebrated worldwide to bid goodbye to the year that was and usher in the next.
-While this December holiday isn’t a religious holiday, people in many parts of the world celebrate it by visiting their respective places of worship and thanking God for making it through another year.
+While this December global holiday isn’t a religious holiday, people in many parts of the world celebrate it by visiting their respective places of worship and thanking God for making it through another year.

 Across most places throughout the world, the New Year’s Eve celebrations start on the evening of December 31st, when friends and family get together.
-The celebrations last long into the night, with the peak coming exactly when the clock strikes 12 – signalling the end of one year and the beginning of another.
+The celebrations last long into the night, with the peak coming exactly when the clock strikes 12 – signaling the end of one year and the beginning of another.

 Hanukkah – December Global Holidays